debanjanxy/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Managed labs with a group of six junior teaching assistants for lab sessions
+  * Managed labs and lab sessions
-  * Mentored a group of 14 students and cleared their doubts
+  * Mentored a group of 15 students
   * Invigilated and evaluated graded labs and exams
   """